 About Admiring Light

-The name of this blog, Admiring Light, came from the idea that as photographers, we strive to capture the light in front of us.
+The name of this site, Admiring Light, came from the idea that as photographers, we strive to capture the light in front of us.
 The best images tend to come with the best light, and in really special circumstances, all you can do is sit back and admire the light.
 There is a beauty in this world that is sometimes lost in our everyday lives, and we need to remind ourselves to slow down and just take it all in.

 I grew up in northeast Ohio and went to college at Cornell University in Ithaca, NY.
 I graduated in 2001 with a Bachelor of Science in Electrical Engineering, and shortly thereafter was commissioned as a 2LT in the United States Army.
 ROTC had paid for school, so I served for four and a half years on active duty as a transportation officer.
 The Army brought me to Germany in late 2002, and it was there that I found a passion for photography.
 I had used a compact film camera since I was in high school for random shots of family and friends, and I got my first digital camera, a fully automatic 2 megapixel brick, in 2001.
 While traveling in Europe I began to really work on my photos, and by 2003, I started getting serious about the craft.
 I began reading as much as I could about photography, and would take picture after picture to try new techniques out.
-In 2004, I got a new compact camera with manual controls that allowed me to further develop, and within 6 months I purchased my first digital SLR, a Canon EOS Digital Rebel.

 Throughout the rest of my time in Europe, my photography continued to improve and improve, and I really began to view it as an art, an escape and a passion.
 I returned to the US in 2006.
 I currently live in Columbus, OH, and while I don’t get to travel like I did in Europe, there are opportunities for great photography wherever you happen to be.